Connect with us

 The Panthers — the underdog, eighth-seeded, slipped-into-the-playoffs Florida Panthers — live to play another day as they pulled out a 4-3 overtime win to send the Bruins into the dust bin of hockey history.

-Carter Verhaeghe got ANOTHER historic goal for the Panthers — after Brandon Montour forced overtime with his second goal of the night — who now advance to the second round.
+Carter Verhaeghe got ANOTHER historic goal for the Panthers — after Brandon Montour forced overtime with his second goal of the night.

-Boston sees its historical season come to a surprising end as they not only won the Presidents’ Trophy for having the most points in the league, but the Bruins set all sorts of regular season records on their way to doing so.
+Boston sees its historical season come to a surprising end as it not only won the Presidents’ Trophy for having the most points in the league, but the Bruins set all sorts of regular season records on their way to doing so.

 No matter.